Discovering gaps and opportunities in mental health therapy processes

 Navigating complexity constraints and designing ADHD-friendly data visualisation

-I started with a day-by-day layout and colour-coded progress bars to help users quickly review their week and spot patterns.
-However, user testing showed that this layout was overwhelming—users found it tiring to sift through daily entries to find relevant information.
+I started with a day-by-day layout and colour-coded progress bars to help users review their week and spot patterns.

 Results